crypt0miester/actions-onchain/README.md

 Actions brought on chain to make them immutable, verifieable actions.

-Note: the program is presented without an audits. it is a weekend project written in 2 hours.
+Note: the program is presented without audits. it is a weekend project written in 2 hours.

 ## What it do?
 * Create Actions
 * Create Instructions based on the Action
-* Users can vote if it is a good or bad action
+* Users can vote if it is a good or bad Action

 ## TODO
 * Tests